tage64/aqcp/diaries/sandro.md

 * Fri Feb 25: After coding a prototype with System.Console.GetOpt I decided to switch to another library namely System.Console.ArgParser which seemed to have more of what we needed for this project.
 Finished coding Options.hs
 * Sun Feb 28: Added docs to Options.hs and testet whole application with Tage.
 We ran into some issues regarding portaudio not finding soundcard device on the server laptop.
-The plan now is to build an executable on windows instead.
+The plan now is to build an executable on the Windows platform instead.
+* Mon Mar 1: Started writing on the report, more specifically on the external libaries part.
+What libraries we used and how we used them in the context of our project.
+Started drawing some flowcharts that explains in a abstract way how the program works.
+* Tue Mar 2: Continued writing on the report, finished writing the function explanations for network and audio.